-Adjusting events after the balance sheet date are those that are indicative of conditions that arose after the reporting period.
+Adjusting events after the balance sheet date are those that are indicative of conditions that existed at the balance sheet date.
 The Code sets out that where material the financial statements should be amended to reflect the impact of these events.